 That would be glupi on my part.
 The school implements a firewall to keep track of every online move.
 For our safety, they claim, but they are scared we’d pirate movies and watch porn.

 He opens my file; probably on the page that lists everything I did.
 Wrong.
 He always stresses that last word, as if it matters.
 To get away unscathed, I better stay silent.

 “I expect an explanation of what happened, Montague.”

 Again, that slight French accent, as if he mocks me, but not really.

 “I hope you realize Mark’s parents can charge you with assault and battery?
 Your claim you have ASD, won’t save you anymore.”

 My Autism Spectrum Disorder never saved me, and it never will.
 Wikipedia calls it a social impairment.
 I lack the intuition about others that many take for granted, fail at communication and take things too literal.
-Add restricted interests and repetitive behavior and you completed my picture.
+Add restricted interests and repetitive behavior and you complete my picture.

 I fear I said that with my spoken voice, not with my inner voice, as I intended.
 As a result, Royal uses his French accent again.

 “I pushed Mark because he thud-whizzed and bhammed,” I say.

 I’m losing control and it gets worse as Royal looks at me as if he no longer understands plain English.